It's not too late to fix the vaccine rollout. Here's what Biden could do.

 “The Trump administration never had a plan, so we came up small in everything—we weren’t able to handle testing, we weren’t able to do any genomic surveillance,” he says.
 “The only plan was to vaccinate our way through this, but now we’re realizing there was no plan for that, either.”

 The problem, quite simply, is that the Trump administration thought only about vaccines and not vaccinations.
 There’s an old public health adage, “Vaccines don’t save lives, vaccinations do.”
 The federal government may have figured out how to coordinate the shipping of refrigerated vials from warehouses to health departments and hospitals—and then they left the rest up to the recipients, said Tom Frieden, former head of the Centers for Disease Control and Prevention.
-Frieden, who now runs the global healthcare nonprofit Resolve to Save Lives, believes the federal government stopped short of creating an actual vaccination campaign.
+Frieden, who now runs Resolve to Save Lives, an initiative of the global health organization Vital Strategies, believes the federal government stopped short of creating an actual vaccination campaign.
 “The Operation Warp Speed leaders talk about the temperature and the restocking program, they deliver to states, and then it’s the states’ job,” he told me.
 “That’s not a vaccination program, it’s a grocery delivery program.”

 Even the states who had vaccination plans in place have had a hard time implementing them because before the stimulus was passed in late December, they simply couldn’t afford to.
 “The money was needed months ago,” Frieden added.
 “The same people that are overwhelmed with cases are being asked now to run the most complicated program in American history.”